 It is important to contact an attorney to deal with insurance companies for you during a truck accident claim in Mobile.
 Insurance corporations put their own interests first.
 A lawyer can prevent an insurer from taking advantage of you during settlement negotiations, fighting on your behalf for maximum financial compensation for your losses – even if this means taking your case to court.
 Do not give a recorded statement or accept a settlement from an insurance claims adjuster until you have spoken to an attorney about your rights.

-Morris Bart & Associates, LLC Represents Truck Crash Victims in South Alabama
+Morris Bart Represents Truck Crash Victims in South Alabama

 Some recent truck accident case results include: